Unsung Hero Of The Bhopal Gas Tragedy

 32 years ago, on the night of 2 December 1984, Bhopal suffered an accident, which was devastating.

-An accident in the Union Carbide Plant, Bhopal, released more than 25 tons of toxic gas.
-The gas that chemically contain Methyl Isocyanate.
-This gas turned the city into a death gas chamber.
+An accident at the Union Carbide Plant, Bhopal, released more than 25 tons of toxic gas.
+The gas that chemically contains Methyl Isocyanate.
+This gas turned the city into a deadly gas chamber.